hiveeyes/audiohealth/README.rst

 Hint: By using ``--strategy dt-2.0`` or even ``--strategy dt-1.0``, different classification strategies can be toggled to be able to compare results against each other.
-"``dt``" means "decision tree", while "``lr``" means "logistic regression".
+``"dt-"`` means "decision tree", while ``"lr-"`` means "logistic regression".

-The cutting edge classification strategy is "``lr-2.0``", which is also the default setting.
+The cutting edge classification strategy is ``"lr-2.0"``, which is also the default setting.
 See also commit `Added new filters and logistic regression classifier <https://github.com/opensourcebeehives/MachineLearning-Local/commit/a40de504>`_.
+Aaron Makaruk describes it on 2017-07-01 like:

+> Our classifier has been recently updated to include two new states, and we've moved past decision-tree algorithms to something yielding greater results.